 There is something on the horizon that might just transform the economic relationship between Mexico and the U.S. And it’s not a wall.
-In fact, it’s more of a digital pathway.
+In fact, it is more of a digital pathway.
 It’s the growing pool of tech talent up for grabs in Mexico’s thriving cities, as well as lucrative partnership opportunities.
+Hiring LATAM Software developers has become a growth strategy for many companies.

 Mexico has made a conscious effort to infuse and support the growth of tech industries within its borders and become a breeding ground for highly skilled software engineers, software developers, Python programmers, and more.